Bo-Lennart/hangman/docs/README.md

 ## Error Messages

-There are three error messages that can display if the users input is not valid.
+There are four error messages that can display if the users input is not valid.
 See all three on the screenshot below:

 ![IMAGE ALT TEXT HERE](../docs/screenshots/error_messages.png)